 On the other hand, the TFSA is well suited for emergency needs.
 With no tax to deplete withdrawals, budgeting is much more transparent.
 Withdrawals are also entitled to the usual re-contribution credit the following January, which can be both the motivation and target for replenishment once the emergency passes.

-This article was written for Credential Securities and Credential Asset Management by:
+This article was written for Aviso Wealth by:

 Doug Carroll